JMTechArt/Pipeline-Examples/Blender Addons/addons/Simu_FaceAnim/READ_ME.md

 # Example Overview
 An animator on my team approached me with this problem.
 He wanted to use Epic's Live Link Face app in Blender.
-He had an old broken script he found that I used for reference.
-Live Link Face exports CSV files so I made an addon that reads that data and applies the values to Shape Keys( aka blend shapes in other apps).
+He had an old broken script he found that he found online.
+Live Link Face exports CSV files so I checked the code and made an addon that reads that data and applies the values to Shape Keys( aka blend shapes in other apps).

 ![Tab Image](./IMGs/FaceAnim.gif)